Carbon Neutrality

 - The cost of CO2 emissions associated with eligible capital investment plans is calculated by applying an in-house carbon price, which is used as a reference for investment decisions.

-Expanding the introduction of renewable energy
+Expanding the adoption of renewable energy

-Reduction of energy use
+Reduction of energy consumption

 Reduction of greenhouse gases